edelveart/modular_forms/README.md

 ### Not Optimized for Computational Efficiency

 This library is designed for creative exploration rather than maximum computational efficiency.
-It is not intended to replace advanced mathematical software.
+It is **not intended** to replace specialized mathematical software optimized for heavy or large-scale computations.
 Instead, it draws inspiration from tools like **SageMath**, **Pari/GP**, and the **LMFDB database**.

 ### Goal
 The goal is simple: to provide an accessible and creative starting point for those who wish to explore, learn, and uncover new ideas, regardless of their mathematical background.